wavefrontHQ/docs/pages/doc/proxies_histograms.md

 </tr>
 <tr>
 <td>histogramHourFlushSecs</td>
-<td>Time-to-live in seconds for an hour granularity accumulation on the proxy (before the intermediary is sent to Wavefront).
+<td>Time-to-live in seconds for an hour granularity accumulation on the proxy before the intermediary is sent to Wavefront.
 Default: 4200.</td>
 <td>Positive integer.</td>
 </tr>
 <tr>